maxproknowron/docs/docs/Features/documents.md

-# Documents
+# <span style="color:#FA6E3F"> Documents </span>

-The uploaded documents represent a significant part of the knowledge base for the selected product line.
+Documents related to your product or product line represent one of the content units forming the product's knowledge base.
+As an Editor, you can upload one single document or an entire file.

 ![Documents Diagram](https://i.imgur.com/eJN4itO.png)